UCLALibrary/kakadu-lambda-converter/README.md

       ```arn:aws:lambda:us-west-2:0123456789:layer:img2lambda-sha256-d89d9gd987239879gdsgdsg469a2735b7539c89b03c9821284ad3fc6e20aa502:1```

 * Optional POM override values (Examples shown)
-  * lambda.function.name (there is a default value that works for single use cases, but it can be overridden if you want to deploy more than one kakadu-lambda-converter in the same AWS region).
+  * lambda.function.name

       ```joebruin-lambda-converter-two```

-  * force.destroy.src.bucket (if you want to wipe the S3 source bucket and all its contents)
+    There is a default value that works for single use cases, but it can be overridden if you want to deploy more than one kakadu-lambda-converter in the same AWS region.

+  * force.destroy.src.bucket

       ```true```

-  * force.destroy.jp2.bucket (if you want to wipe the S3 target bucket and all its contents)
+    Setting to true will wipe the S3 source bucket and all its contents.

+  * force.destroy.jp2.bucket

       ```true```

+    Setting to true will wipe the S3 target bucket and all its contents.

 ### Building the project